Stephen Wickham

-Stephen Wickham is an Australian photographer, painter and printmaker.
+Stephen Wickham (born 1950) is an Australian photographer, painter and printmaker.

 Biography

 Stephen Wickham was born in 1950 in Melbourne.
 He studied at Prahran College of Advanced Education in 1972.
 In 1974 he was awarded a Diploma of Art from the National Gallery Art School of Victoria, then undertook a Graduate Diploma of Education at Melbourne University.
 He was granted a Masters of Arts (Visual Arts) from Monash University (Gippsland) in 1986.

 Wickham has exhibited regularly since the 1980s and has received a number of major commissions for artworks from the Royal Automobile Club of Victoria (2013), the Victorian Tapestry Workshop (2007); the Department of Conservation, Lands & Environment for a poster series (1991); The Robert Holmes à Court Collection, Heytesbury Holdings, Perth, for photographs for Utopia, A Picture Story (1990).
 He is a member of the Print Council of Australia and was Vice President (1991–1995) of the Australian Print Workshop.